pvanhoof/dir-examples/README.md

 ### Not using libtool (but nonetheless doing ABI versioning right)

 GNU libtool was made to make certain things more easy.
 Nowadays many popular build environments also make things more easy.
 Meanwhile has GNU libtool been around for a long time.
-And its versioning rules, commonly known as the current:revision:age field as parameter for -verison-info, got widely adopted.
+And its versioning rules, commonly known as the current:revision:age field as parameter for -version-info, got widely adopted.

 What GNU libtool did was, however, not really a standard.
 It is one interpretation of how to do it.
 And a rather complicated one, at that.